INFOMGT 7010 Data Visualization and Communication 3 Credits

 INFOMGT 7020 Data Driven Decision Making 3 Credits

 Sound business decision-making requires robust data.
 However, raw data can only go so far without effective interpretation and analysis to inform decision-making.
 Big data adoption in businesses has grown three-fold between 2015 and 2018.
 As more companies begin to realize the power of incorporating big data into business decision-making, working professionals will require the tools necessary to effectively adopt a real-world approach to data driven decision making.
 This course will guide students in becoming more data literate from an organizational perspective.
 Business and tech are becoming so intertwined that there's a growing demand for hybrid professionals.
 These professionals need to be able to think creatively, be digitally savvy, have a business understanding, and be comfortable with data.
 In this course, students will explore how emerging technology is likely to influence data analysis and modeling and discover how to develop their plan for deploying data-driven insights within their business.

-Typically Offered: Fall/Summer
+Typically Offered: Spring/Summer

 INFOMGT 7110 Data Management and Ethics 3 Credits